 Lindsay is passionate in helping children find their voice through behaviour management and social skills acquisition.

-William has 5 years of experience working as part of a private Occupational Therapy practice in the Auckland area, where he facilitated group therapeutic programmes on and off site.
+Before joining Acorn Autism, William had 5 years of experience working as part of a private Occupational Therapy practice in the Auckland area, where he facilitated group therapeutic programmes on and off site.
 He has also spent the past three years coaching children of all ages and abilities to swim.

 William has experience as a Camp Counsellor at Camp Kodiak in Ontario, Canada.
 Camp Kodiak is a camp for children with Autism, Attention Deficit Hyperactive Disorder, and Learning differences.
 Whilst working at Camp Kodiak, William consolidated his passion for working with children and supporting them to succeed in everyday life.